 The SHARE Lab investigates sexual and reproductive health inequities in relation to multiple, intersecting social positions and power relations – especially sexual orientation and heterosexism, gender and (cis)sexism, and race/ethnicity and racism – using an intersectional lens and a mixed-methods research approach.

-SHARE Lab members conduct cutting-edge quantitative, qualitative, and mixed-methods research to elucidate the structural and social determinants of sexual and reproductive health among marginalized populations, especially sexual minority cisgender women and girls, transgender and gender diverse young adults, Black and other cisgender women of color, and lesbian, gay, bisexual, transgender, and queer (LGBTQ+) people of color.
+SHARE Lab members conduct cutting-edge quantitative, qualitative, and mixed-methods research to elucidate the structural and social determinants of sexual and reproductive health among marginalized populations at diverse intersections of race/ethnicity, sexual orientation, and gender identity.

 Using national probability sample surveys (i.e., National Survey of Family Growth, National Health Interview Survey), online surveys, in-depth interviews, and focus groups, SHARE Lab members examine how multilevel social and health care factors (e.g., access to health information, patient-provider communication, discrimination, clinical practice guidelines, health and social policies) shape inequities in cervical cancer screening, human papillomavirus (HPV) vaccination, HIV and sexually transmitted infection (STI) testing, and contraceptive care across and within sexual orientation, racial/ethnic, and gender groups in the U.S.

 The SHARE Lab’s ultimate goal is to help inform the development and implementation of research-based policies, programs, and practices that promote access to high-quality sexual and reproductive health care among marginalized groups as well as equity in sexual and reproductive health outcomes.